Long Island Addiction Treatment - Nassau County

 (Naltrexone)

-Monthly injection that blocks opioid receptors and reduces alcohol cravings.
-Non-narcotic.
+Our Vivitrol doctors administer this monthly injection that blocks opioid receptors and reduces alcohol cravings.
+Non-narcotic, at our Long Island clinic.

 Brixadi